votchallenge/website/contents/index.md

   </div>
   <div class="panel-body">

 The VOT2020 is now officially open.
 You can participate by submitting a scientific paper and/or evaluating your tracker on one of the four VOT2020 subchallenges.
-Please see the [challenge homepage](/vot2020/) for details.
+Please see the [challenge homepage](/vot2020/) for details.s

-Due to a COVID-19-caused lock down, the VOT-RGBT sub-challenge cannot be launched at the intended date.
-We hope that we will still be able to launch the sub-challenge before the end of March and we will inform you by no later than March 30th.

   </div>
 </div>